HeardLibrary/digital-scholarship/lod/wikibase/index.md

 PREFIX prov: <http://www.w3.org/ns/prov#>
 ```

+When discussing linked data triples from a wikibase, we can usually get away with ignoring the exact definition of the namespace abbreviations.
+And when using the [Wikidata Query Service](https://query.wikidata.org/), we do not have to provide the namespace abbreviations in a prolog of a SPARQL query.
+However, if we use the Query Service of a custom wikibase, we must provide these namespace abbreviations for any prefixes that we use in our queries (with the correct domain name for the wikibase substituted for `http://wikibase.svc`).

 To run example SPARQL queries from this lesson, you need to first paste in these lines as the prologue of the query.

-**Important note: these abbreviations are the standard ones used by Wikidata's query service, <https://query.wikidata.org/>.
-However, the domain name for the Wikidata namespace URIs (`http://www.wikidata.org/`) is NOT the same as the default namespace for generic Wikibase installations (`http://wikibase.svc/`).
-So if you experiment with running analogous queries on Wikidata, you will need to change the namespace URIs in the prologue of your query to the Wikidata domain name.**  See the [Wikidata Query Service User Manual](https://www.mediawiki.org/wiki/Wikidata_Query_Service/User_Manual) for more details.
+See the [Wikidata Query Service User Manual](https://www.mediawiki.org/wiki/Wikidata_Query_Service/User_Manual) for even more details.

 ## Creating a Wikibase "triple"

-To create items and properties, launch Wikibase and enter `localhost:8181/` in a browser.
-From the main page, select the `Special pages` link from the menu on the left.
+To create items and properties manually, launch your wikibase graphical interface in a browser.
+Depending on your installation, you may see direct links for creating items and properties in the menu on the left.
+Otherwise, select the `Special pages` link from the menu on the left.

 <img src="../images/main-page.png" style="border:1px solid black">